munkhdorj-m/Python-exercise-23-File-Handling-2/README.md

 **Problem:**

-Write a program that asks the user for their name and age, then writes this information to a file called user_info.txt.
+Write a function that checks if given file is empty and returns False if it contains no text, True if it contains text.

 **Example**

-      Inside user_info.txt: "Name: Bob, Age: 56"
+      Inside file: "this file is not empty"
+      Output: True

+      Inside file: ""
+      Output: False

 ---